 What Can You Do with a Health Services Management Degree?

-Healthcare spending costs more than $3 trillion a year in the United States and accounts for almost 18 percent of the country’s gross domestic product (GDP).
-While doctors need to see to patients, someone needs to steer the finances, personnel, policies, and increasingly complex day-to-day operations of the facilities in which they work.
-And that’s part of the reason why the need for health services managers is forecast to grow almost three times faster than the average for all jobs in the U.S.
+Healthcare spending costs more than $4 trillion a year in the United States and accounts for almost 20 percent of the country’s gross domestic product (GDP).
+So while doctors need to see patients, someone needs to steer the finances, personnel, policies, and increasingly complex day-to-day operations of the facilities in which they work.
+And that’s part of the reason why the need for health services managers is forecast to grow almost four times faster than the average for all jobs in the U.S.

 Graduate-level education is becoming an increasingly popular choice for those with degrees in health services management.
 While many entry-level jobs in the industry only require a bachelor’s degree, a master’s degree in healthcare administration, public policy, or even business administration with a healthcare focus can provide the specialized skill set necessary to tackle the more complex and higher responsibility positions in the sector.
 In addition to learning about management, accounting, and personnel, students of graduate-level programs can go in-depth on healthcare informatics, gerontology, public policy, or compliance issues that are increasingly integrated with high-level health services management positions.

 Health services management is an in-demand sector, and an undergraduate degree can open the doors to a variety of lucrative and fulfilling job opportunities.
 But the doors that open will depend on who you want to serve and how.

 Read on to learn about 13 careers you can pursue with a degree in health services management.